-- 1939 Discovery of fission of uranium by Hahn & Strassman in Germany and extra neutrons released to give possibility of a chain reaction. - 1939-1942 Concept of an atomic bomb developed in UK and USA and put into practice as soon as the USA joined the War after Pearl Harbour. - 1942 Start of the Manhatten Project and the need for the nuclear fuel cycle with uranium ore processing, enrichment, plutonium production, etc - 1942 Chemical and physical separation processes became very important for the production of large amounts of uranium-235 and plutonium.
+- 1939 Discovery of fission of uranium by Hahn and Strassman in Germany and extra neutrons released to give possibility of a chain reaction. - 1939-1942 Concept of an atomic bomb developed in UK, U.S., and Germany. - 1942 Start of the Manhattan Project and the need for the nuclear fuel cycle with uranium ore processing, uranium enrichment, plutonium production, etc. - 1942 Chemical and physical separation processes became very important for the production of large amounts of uranium-235 and plutonium.